Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 Media mapping options

-Depending on your setup, there are three options for media mapping and delivery using Cloudinary:
+Depending on your setup, there are two main options for media mapping and delivery using Cloudinary:

 Option 1 - media directly uploaded to Cloudinary (recommended)

-• Cloudinary is the single source of all media for all catalogs, which gives you the benefits of the Cloudinary DAM to manage your assets.
+• Because Cloudinary is the single source of all media for all catalogs, you can manage your assets via the Cloudinary DAM and benefit from its powerful features.

 • For the product catalog, assets in Cloudinary are mapped to products in SFCC using tags and structured metadata.